tjardoo/eloquent-rs/eloquent/README.md

   - `SELECT`, `JOIN`, `WHERE`, `GROUP BY`, `HAVING`, etc.
   - Conditional queries with `AND`, `OR`, `NOT`, `LIKE`, `IN`, `NOT IN`, `IS NULL`, etc.
   - Aggregation functions: `AVG`, `SUM`, `MIN`, `MAX`, and `COUNT`.
+  - Date functions: `DATE`, `TIME`, `YEAR`, `MONTH`, `DAY`, etc.
   - Function aliases and raw expressions.
   - CRUD operations: `INSERT`, `UPDATE`, and `DELETE`.
   - Subqueries and nested conditions using closures.
   - Cursor-based pagination support via `paginate()`.
   - SQL query generation as raw `sql()` or formatted output `pretty_sql()`.
   - Query validation and error handling (can be skipped with `skip_validation()`).

+Use your IDE to explore the available methods and their parameters, or refer to the [docs.rs/eloquent - QueryBuilder](https://docs.rs/eloquent/latest/eloquent/struct.QueryBuilder.html).

 ## Installation